hikchoi/cerebrarium/vault/cerebrarium.tending.md

 id: ZtihdRyqFJMCdlVjMPuZj
 title: Tending
 desc: ''
-updated: 1624458713640
+updated: 1624459426730
 created: 1624458310725
 ---

 # On tending my Cerebrarium

-1. Open a note
-1. Ask yourself: Does this note deserve to stay?
+Open a note.
+Does this note deserve to stay?

-  1. If the answer is no, delete the note.
-    - This is a note that has to be pruned.
+If the answer is no, it has to be pruned.
-    - Maybe you wanted to get to this topic, but never got a chance.
+  - Maybe you wanted to get to this topic, but never did.
-    - It might not be relevant anymore.
-Maybe you aren't interested in it that much.
+  - It might have been relevant, but it probably isn't anymore.
+    - You will get back to it if it becomes relevant later.
-    - It's already overwhelming to spend time on stuff that you are actively interested in.
+  - :exclamation:  It is already overwhelming to only spend time on stuff that you actively care about.

-  1. If the answer is yes, ask yourself again: Do you need to work on it?
+If the answer is yes, ask again: Do you need to work on it?
-    - If the answer is no, this note is good as is.
-      - You might get a chance to improve it in the future, but don't force it.
+Some notes are good as is.
+It is complete.
+You may be able to improve it later if new ideas emerge, but you don't have to force it.
-    - If the answer is yes, think about explicit actionable tasks to do so.
-      - Turn it into a project.
-1. Mark it with appropriate metadata so that you can identify the status of the note easier in later sessions.
+Some notes do need to be tended.
+It may be overgrown or undergrown.
+Make explicit goals and extract actionable tasks to acheive that goal for the note.
+Read up on it.
+Make it a new project.

+It might also be a good idea to give notes a status so later on when you stumble upon it you know what to do immediately.
+  - Be careful not to fall into the trap of tagging excessively.
+Think about the absolute minimum set of statuses.
+Refer to [[Taggig is Broken|cerebrarium.reading.tagging-is-broken]].